Sesquipedalian/freespace2.tmbundle/README.md

 ### 0.2.0
 * Restructures SEXP handling to be much more robust
-* Better differentiate some language elements
+* Better differentiates some language elements

 ### 0.1.0
 * Initial release